HIIT WINTER HARD!

 The good news is you don’t need to be spending hours at a time in the gym.
 30-45mins of the right type of training is not only as effective, but more beneficial than a long workout for burning fat fast.

-With the Qmax Winter program at Fit n Fast just around the corner, it’s a great time to look closer at the benefits of HIIT training.
+With the Qmax Winter program at Fit n Fast on now, it’s a great time to look closer at the benefits of HIIT training.

 High Intensity Interval Training or HIIT as its commonly known has been repeatedly proven to outperform long slow cardio for burning calories and building lean muscle but what is it and how does it work?